 Old Policies – If someone has taken 3-5 lacs of sum assured a few years back (especially from PSU companies), there is a good chance that there is a room rent limit of 1% of sum assured (example – Oriental Happy family floater plan).
-Now if you are buying a super topup plan, there will surely be a difference in room rent limit.
+Now if you are buying a super topup plan, there will surely be a difference in the room rent limit.

 If your base policy and super topup policies are from different companies, there may be a possibility that the hospitals in their cashless network are different to some extent.
-You may face some issue in future due to this.
+You may face some issues in future due to this.

 Here is an example

 I checked for network hospitals between HDFC Ergo and Care Insurance for Pincode 411005, which is Shivajinagar, Pune.